hollyjackson/casualty_mentions_nyt/README.md

-This live document and repository provides a transparent overview of the methods, data, and code behind the analysis of death mentions in the _New York Times_ as reported in [this Instagram post](https://www.instagram.com/p/Cyl9HR7O4ap/) by Mona Chalabi from October 19, 2023.
+This live document and repository provide a transparent overview of the methods, data, and code behind the analysis of death mentions in _The New York Times_ as reported [on Instagram](https://www.instagram.com/p/Cyl9HR7O4ap/) by Mona Chalabi on October 19, 2023.

-All data, code, and analysis was produced by Holly Jackson, a graduate student of computer science at the University of California, Berkeley.
+All data, code, and analysis were produced by Holly Jackson, a graduate student of computer science at the University of California, Berkeley.

 # Overview

-Below, I provide an overview of the entire pipeline to produce the results in [this Instagram post](https://www.instagram.com/p/Cyl9HR7O4ap/).
+Below, I provide an overview of the entire pipeline to produce the results.

-There are three main steps:
+There are four main steps:
 1. I filter the **source data**, i.e. articles from the _New York Times_, for relevant content.
 2. I pre-process all of the article data using a popular and reliable **natural language processing** pipeline: [Stanford CoreNLP](https://stanfordnlp.github.io/CoreNLP/).
 I use Stanford CoreNLP to parse the grammatical structure of the sentences in the articles.
 3. I use the results from pre-processing to automatically filter any sentences related to death.
 Then, I **manually tag** whether the victim in each sentence is Palestinian, Israeli, both (i.e. for multiple victims), or neither (i.e. something unrelated).
-4. Finally, I compare the results to cumulative death counts from the United Nations Office for the Coordination of Humanitarian Affairs (OCHA).
+4. Finally, I compare the results to **cumulative casualty counts** from the United Nations Office for the Coordination of Humanitarian Affairs (OCHA).

 The aim is for these results to be fully replicable for those who have access to the article source data.